aventide/twojs-paper-soccer/README.md

    - Determine whether a victory is reached.
      - If so, remove movement dots and then see (4) below
    - Determine if the player's turn has ended.
+   - (If AI, decide a move based on intelligence level)

 4. Victory has been reached
    - Record the victory (TBD - stub this for now)